Returning to Treatment

 • Restorative Dentistry

-The Covid-19 pandemic has caused significant disruption to NHS services which has impacted on cleft care for adults.
-Areas of the UK have been affected in different ways, so some cleft services are almost back to normal, but others are still experiencing delays.
+The Covid-19 pandemic caused significant disruption to NHS services which continues to have an impact on cleft care for adults.
+Areas of the UK have been affected in different ways, so some cleft services returned to normal service relatively soon, but others are still experiencing delays.

 Despite this disruption, adults born with a cleft are still entitled to advice and treatment under the NHS.